aletesliPublicis/assessment-alex-teslin/README.md

 ```

-Command to test the email in Litmus:
+Command to generate the final file (the one you will use to test the email):

 ```
 npm run build